 Bolognese sauce is a meat-based sauce, typical of Bologna – a lively city in Northern Italy, situated halfway between Florence and Venice.

-The key ingredients in a traditional Bolognese are beef and/or pork, white wine, soffrito, tomatoes, and milk.
-In Italy, it’s usually served with a wider pasta like linguine (rather than, let’s say, spaghetti) and sometimes gnocchi; it’s also used to make lasagna alla bolognese.
+The key ingredients in a traditional Bolognese are soffrito, beef and/or pork, wine, tomatoes, and sometimes milk or cream.
+Every nonna has a slightly different recipe.
+But in Bologna, it’s always usually served with linguine (never spaghetti!) or tortellini; it’s also used to make lasagna alla bolognese.

 This vegan bolognese recipe is inspired by, and based on, the traditional bolognese recipe I learned in Italy.
 But to make the sauce vegan, we swap animal products out for ingredients like mushrooms, lentils, walnuts, and nutritional yeast – and then ensure to coax out the full flavor of every ingredient by simmering the sauce low and slow for a few hours.